 ISO/IEC 29182-1 provides a general overview and the requirements for the sensor network reference architecture.

-This part of ISO/IEC 29182 provides definitions for the terminology and vocabulary used in the reference architecture.
+ISO/IEC 29182-2 provides definitions for the terminology and vocabulary used in the reference architecture.

 ISO/IEC 29182-3 presents the reference architecture from various viewpoints, such as business, operational, system, technical, functional, and logical views.